taylorjdawson/Content/projects/Plasma MVP/JavaScript/Apply Transaction/task.md

 Our next function will help to mark all spent UTXO's within a transaction.

 1. Define an `applyTransaction` function with a transaction as it's only argument.

-This function should iterate through the UTXO's spent as inputs within the transaction and mark those UTXO's as spent.
+2. This function should go through both `input1` and `input2` and mark them as spent if they refer to UTXOs.

-While iterating through the inputs, it's important to skip iteration for any inputs that refer to a block number of `0`.
-This is because when a deposit transaction is created on the Plasma chain there is no UTXO to refer to for the input of that transaction.
-Therefore a new UTXO is created "out of thin air" or from block `0`.
+> Remember that for a [Transaction](?tab=details&scroll=Transaction) both inputs do not need to be filled out and, in the case of a [Deposit Transaction](?tab=details&scroll=Deposit%20Transaction) neither will be!
+The default value for a `blockNumber` is `0`.
+Since we start blocks at `1` seeing a `blockNumber` of `0` is an indication this is an undefined input.